igorbacz/findjob.it/README.md

 - Filtering offers based on the date the offer was added, the amount of earnings, the possibility of remote work and main stack.
 - User registration and login
 - Adding job offer by login user.
+- Admin Panel with offers added by current user
 - Removing a job offer
 </details>